Key to Success :: Goal Pace Running

 Why do six easy miles first?

-Well, you see, the trick is that when you start doing your goal pace miles you are already tired.
+Well, you see, the trick is that when you start doing your goal pace miles when your legs are already a bit tired.

 If you can maintain the pace for mile 7-12 with already tired legs, then you can feel pretty confident about making it to your goal.